 The cuts in the stone left crazy asymmetrical walls and deep gaps that become natural pools when filled with seawater.
 As much as I try to describe it, and even seeing the most beautiful photos, nothing truly compares with the feeling you get by being there.
 Walking through the surreal landscape is like an interactive, massive artwork that you discover as you wander around.

 To arrive (this is the small print of the contract) you have to walk along narrow paths that lead down a deep and long slope, opening the way between the stones and bushes for a while.
-It takes between 40 minutes to an hour to get there, depending on your pace.
+It takes 40 minutes to an hour to get there, depending on your pace.
 However, heading back always tends to pass by a little faster.
-It is not recommended for anyone that is not in good health, are or are pregnant to take the route as the adventure there is a bit dangerous.
+It is not recommended for anyone that is not in good health or are pregnant to take the route as the adventure there is a bit dangerous.

 If you wonder what this little corner of Ibiza has to do with the famous lost land of Atlantis that so many characters in history have wished to find, the answer is rather poetic.
 The hippies who found the best-hidden treasure of the island back in the 1960’s began to call Atlantis “Sa Pedrera,” in honour of the mythical island and its sunken temples that has yet to be found.